-Continuous Quality Improvement in Primary Health Care: What does it mean? – Dr Barbara Nattabi's workplace presentation following the Lowitja Institute CQI Conference
+- Continuous Quality Improvement in Primary Health Care: What does it mean?
+PDF [5.7 MB] – Dr Barbara Nattabi's presentation at her workplace following the Lowitja Institute CQI Conference in 2012.

 - New CQI tool to manage STIs and BBVs, One21Seventy.

 - Meeting the needs of end users: the process of development of a sexual health clinical audit tool for Indigenous primary health care services, presented by Dr Barbara Nattabi at Lowitja Institute 2nd National Conference on Continuous Quality Improvement (CQI) in Aboriginal and Torres Strait Islander Primary Health care, March 2014 Melbourne.